-Applying nuclear science and technology can help farmers, especially water-scarce and climate-vulnerable regions, continue growing and producing food.
+Applying nuclear science and technology can help farmers, especially in water-scarce and climate-vulnerable regions, continue growing and producing food.

 During the United National High-level Political Forum (HLPF) on Sustainable Development virtual meeting, experts from Malaysia, Peru, Nigeria and the International Atomic Energy Agency (IAEA) discussed how nuclear science supports the development of drought and salinity-resistant crops.

-Applying a climate-smart approach to soil and water management can increase food production and build resilience against the changing climate.
+A climate-smart approach to soil and water management can increase food production and build resilience against the changing climate.

-These are some of the things that the Centre does to enhance agriculture and food security: Detection, control and prevention of transboundary animal and zoonotic diseases, using nuclear isotopes to track and monitor soil quality will determine what type of fertiliser and how much to use, using sterile insect technique (SIT) to suppress or eradicate established insect pests, food irradiation to eliminate harmful residues and contaminants in food products, and crop breeding to develop varieties that can adapt to climate change.
+These are some of the things that the Centre does to enhance agriculture and food security:Â Detection, control and prevention of transboundary animal and zoonotic diseases, using nuclear isotopes to track and monitor soil quality will determine what type of fertiliser and how much to use, using sterile insect technique (SIT) to suppress or eradicate established insect pests, food irradiation to eliminate harmful residues and contaminants in food products, and crop breeding to develop varieties that can adapt to climate change.

 Source Citation: